camunda/camunda-docs/docs/self-managed/operate-deployment/operate-configuration.md

       selfSigned: true
 ```

-## Zeebe broker connection
+## Zeebe Broker connection

-Operate needs a connection to the Zeebe broker to start the import and execute user operations.
+Operate needs a connection to the Zeebe Broker to start the import and execute user operations.

 ### Settings to connect